Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

 Considerations

-When running in Eureka Server for Spring in Azure Container Apps, be aware of the following details:
+When you run Eureka Server for Spring in Container Apps, be aware of the following details:

 Item | Explanation |